MicrosoftDocs/cpp-docs/docs/parallel/concrt/task-scheduler-concurrency-runtime.md

 ---
 # Task Scheduler (Concurrency Runtime)

 The topics in this part of the documentation describe the important features of the Concurrency Runtime Task Scheduler.
-The Task Scheduler is useful when you want fine-tune the performance of your existing code that uses the Concurrency Runtime.
+The Task Scheduler is useful when you want to fine-tune the performance of your existing code that uses the Concurrency Runtime.

 > [!IMPORTANT]
 > The Task Scheduler is not available from a Universal Windows Platform (UWP) app.
 For more information, see [Creating Asynchronous Operations in C++ for UWP Apps](../../parallel/concrt/creating-asynchronous-operations-in-cpp-for-windows-store-apps.md).